GPossel/PHP-ProductAndArticleSite/README.md

 # myfirstsite-php

 Hi!
 This project contains the backed PHP project.
 It uses MySQL, composer and JWTs.
+In the ProjcSetup file you can find the sql scripts and postman collection needed to test this application.

 #### Project settings
 This project belongs with the Front-end project on: